 Paid Family Leave (PFL) is a benefit provided through the California Employment Development Department.
 Benefits from this program are designed to assist an employee with balancing workplace demands and family care needs, and covers all employees who are covered by State Disability Insurance.
-PFL has qualifying requirements and does not offer job protection at UAS.
-This program pays a portion of your weekly salary for up to 6 weeks within a 12-month period.
-Contact Human Resources or visit the EDD website for more information.
+PFL has qualifying requirements and does not offer job protection at the UGC.
+This program pays a portion of your weekly salary for up to six weeks within a 12-month period.
+Contact Human Resources for more information on this program, or visit the EDD website.